sayantandutta86/Final-Project/README.md

 The program calculates the probability of spread of the disease and tells the user whether medical intervention is required or not based on the input provided by the user.
 With different iteration rates and different probability outcomes the final outcome varies.
 So conditions were adjusted based on those factors.
 Different diseases have different threshold levels of outbreak, so for a given threshold level, virus level and population of the locality the program will give the result whether a medical intervention by the management is necessary or not.

+#### Output Example
+Types of virus:
+1. Highly contagious
+2. Fairly contagious
+3. Mildly contagious
+Please select a virus type(1,2,3):1
+Insert the number of people:50
+Insert the threshold percentage:40
+Number of people infected in the population of 50 is 30 based on 100 iterations Number of people infected in the population of 50 is 30 based on 1000 iterations Number of people infected in the population of 50 is 31 based on 10000 iterations Number of people infected in the population of 50 is 31 based on 100000 iterations Number of people infected in the population of 50 is 30 based on 1000000 iterations Based on the threshold value provided, intervention is required

+Note: We have genrated the plots to to show the variation in the probability range for giver number of iterations.
+It is in pdf file in the repository

 ## Instructions on how to use the program:

 Run the program Disease_outbreak_prediction.py
 It will ask for three inputs from user:
-1) It will ask what is the contagious level of the virus is in below format.
+1) It will ask what is the contagious level of the virus.
 User can only enter values from 1-3 where
       1) 1 being Highly Contagious
       2) 2 being Fairly Contagious
       3) 3 being Mildly Contagious
-2) Next, it wt will ask for the population size in below format.
+2) Next, it wt will ask for the population size.
 User can only enter the population as non negative integer.
-3) After that it will ask the user for the threshold value in percentage in below format, User can only enter values from 0 to 100
+3) After that it will ask the user for the threshold value in percentage, User can only enter values from 0 to 100
 4) After that it will show the results of number of people infected in the population for different size of iterations.
 5) Finally, based on the functions inside the code it will show if the intervention is required.